giorgosal/giorgosal/README.md

 # 👋 Hello, I'm George

-  Greek Army Officer | Specialized in communications, with over 8 years of operational experience in leadership, command and project management.
+  Greek Army Officer - Signal Corps | Specialized in communications, with over 8 years of operational experience in leadership, command and project management.

+- Backround in Electrical and Electronics Engineering
 - Working to be a **Junior ML Engineer**
 - Finishing my **Master’s in AI & Deep Learning**
+- Member of the AI Scientific Group at IEEE UniWA
 - Currently working on research projects in AI (Computational Psychiatry)
 - Always looking to **grow my skills** — lately exploring AI agents 🤖